Greg Clark: Secretary of State for Business, Energy and Industrial Strategy

-Secretary of State for Levelling Up, Housing and Communities

-Clark returned to the Cabinet by outgoing Prime Minister Boris Johnson as Secretary of State for Levelling Up, Housing and Communities, an expanded and rebranded position he had held under David Cameron between 2015 and 2016.He was dismissed by Liz Truss on 6 September.
+Subsequent Political Career

 Removal and restoration of Conservative whip

 On 3 September 2019 Clark voted against the government on taking control of the House of Commons order paper to allow a bill to be debated in parliament which would stop a no-deal Brexit without explicit approval of parliament.
 He became an independent as the Conservative whip was withdrawn from him.
 On 29 October, the whip was restored to 10 former Conservative ministers, including Clark.

+2019 Election and brief return to Cabinet

 Clark was again re-elected at the 2019 general election with a decreased vote share of 55.1% and a decreased majority of 14,645.
+In the aftermath of the July 2022 United Kingdom government crisis in which Boris Johnson announced his impending resignation as both Prime Minister and Leader of the Conservative Party, Johnson reappointed Clark to cabinet on an interim basis, allowing Clark to retain Chairmanship of the Science, Innovation and Technology Select Committee.

 Clark stood down at the 2024 general election.